By Robyn A. Friedman

 City & Shore Magazine

-Yes, you will be able to root for your man – or men – this year at The Galleria at Fort Lauderdale’s annual Men of Style event.
-You’ll just have to do it from afar to comply with social distancing and health guidelines.
+Yes, you could root for your man – or men – this year at The Galleria at Fort Lauderdale’s annual Men of Style event.
+You just had to do it from afar to comply with social distancing and health guidelines.

-“We made the decision to take it virtual, to be smart, based on the size of the event,” says Melissa Milroy, senior marketing manager at The Galleria at Fort Lauderdale.
+“We made the decision to take it virtual, to be smart, based on the size of the event,” Milroy said.
 “It was a tough decision, but I feel that we made the right one, and the charities are really happy with how we’re moving forward.”

-“Obviously, the event will be different this year,” Milroy says of Men of Style, which has attracted more than 1,000 spectators some years.
-“It won’t be someone walking the runway, but it still allows individuals to support their charity for a significantly less amount of money than what it typically costs to go to the event.”
+“Obviously, the event [was] different this year,” Milroy said of Men of Style, which has attracted more than 1,000 spectators some years.
+“It [wasn't] someone walking the runway, but it still allowed individuals to support their charity for a significantly less amount of money than what it typically costs to go to the event.”

-Votes are $25 each, and 100 percent of the proceeds benefits the 11 participating charities.
+Votes were $25 each, and 100 percent of the proceeds benefits the 11 participating charities.
 The winning Man of Style will receive an additional financial contribution from various sponsors for his designated charity.

 “I’m proud of The Galleria’s commitment to the community,” Milroy says.
 “The fact that we’re still able to do something in these challenging times shows how much we care.”

-For more information, or to vote, visit galleriamall-fl.com, or follow The Galleria at Fort Lauderdale on Facebook for updates at @GalleriaFtLauderdale.
+For more information, visit galleriamall-fl.com, or follow The Galleria at Fort Lauderdale on Facebook for updates at @GalleriaFtLauderdale.